-For most, the end of the financial year can be a stressful and confusing time.
+For many sole traders, the end of the financial year (EOFY) can be a stressful and confusing time.

-How do you know what tax rate you’re on?
-How do you calculate how much tax to pay?
-What tax forms do you need to fill out, and by when?
-Even if you’re a seasoned tax expert, there’s a lot to keep track of.
+How do you know what your tax rate is?
+How do you calculate how much tax you owe?
+Which tax forms do you need to fill out, and by when?
+Old mate Gary claimed his weed whacker as a business expense – should you be claiming yours?!